-Known as the divine destroyer, the scary image of Shiva is anything to go by.
-With his animal skin dress, serpent ornaments and ashen makeup, he paints a petrifying picture, yet devotees know him to be the simplest of all Lords, who needs very less to be pleased and loves all.
+Known as the divine destroyer, the powerful image of Lord Shiva is anything to go by.
+With his animal skin dress, serpent ornaments, and ashen makeup, he paints a petrifying picture, yet devotees know him to be the simplest of all Lords, who needs very less to be pleased and loves all.
 Maybe that’s why devas and asuras alike worship him and want to fall into his good graces.

 While his simplicity and anger both have a fair share of stories to be told, let us focus on four of Lord Shiva’s tale which highlights his greatness.

 The tale of Lord Shiva Fight with Narasimha avatar

 Lord Shiva in his Sharabha form had a fight with Narasimha avatar of Lord Vishnu.
 One version says he killed Narasimha!
 Another says Vishnu in his Gandaberunda form to fight Sharabha.

 The mythical creature Sharabha shown here is part-bird and part-lion.
 Shiva Purana describes Sharabha as thousand-armed, lion-faced and with matted hair, wings and eight feet.
 In his clutches is Lord Narasimha, whom Sharabha slays!